2015 SPARC Program Plan

 - Incubating demonstrations of new publishing and sustainability models that benefit scholarship and academe.

-SPARC activities will advance acceptance and long-term sustainability of an open system for scholarly communication, with a primary focus on advancing open-access models for publishing and archiving the results of scholarly research.
-SPARC will promote changes in both the infrastructure and culture needed to make Open Access the norm in scholarly communication.
+SPARC activities will advance acceptance and long-term sustainability of a global open system for scholarly communication, with a primary focus on advancing open-access models for publishing and archiving the outputs of scholarly research.
+SPARC will partner with key stakeholders - with a particular emphasis on “next generation” groups – to promote changes in both the infrastructure and culture needed to make Open Access the norm in scholarly communication.